Kovalchuk777/whatsapp-verification-form/README.md

 ### 5. Create Trigger
--In Apps Script → Left sidebar → ⏰ (Triggers)
+- In Apps Script → Left sidebar → ⏰ (Triggers)
--Add new trigger:
+- Add new trigger:
--Function: sendWhatsAppInvite
+- Function: sendWhatsAppInvite
--Event: From spreadsheet → On form submit
+- Event: From spreadsheet → On form submit

 ### Authorize the script
--Run once manually to trigger permission request.
+- Run once manually to trigger permission request.
 Accept the warning (script is safe if you're the owner).
 ```js